chrisdone-artificial/website/posts/laws.md

 so our apps are written in high-level languages that use more resources to do the same thing, and then the experience is slow again.

+Related: Andy and Bill's law (of Intel and Microsoft): "what Andy giveth, Bill taketh away."

 # Law of Triviality

 C. Northcote Parkinson's law of trivality, from which bikeshedding derives,